+PowerPoint presentations are commonplace for many lines of work, and often times there’s a need to combine slides and files.
 If you need to use slides from two or more PowerPoint presentations for your school assignment or an office presentation, there are several ways to go about it.
 You can insert individual slides, import whole presentations, or simply merge two presentations.
-Let us take a closer look at how to merge PowerPoint files.

 - Find the place where you want to add a slide or slides.
 Then, click between two existing slides.

-- Click the Insert section of the Main Menu.
+- Click the Insert tab of the Main Menu.

 - After that, click on the New Slide icon on the left side of the menu.

 - Insert your slide.
-Browse the presentations and click the one you want to add the slides from.
-Click OK.
+Browse the presentations and click the one you want to add the slides from and click Open.